dschalk/monads-for-functional-javascript/README.md

 ```
 You don't need to be a Haskell programmer to see that state is pulled out of the TMVar and given the name "old". "new" is the state after changeScore sender extraNum extraNum2 old executes. "atomically $ putTMVar state new" replaces "old" in the TMVar with "new".

-In the browser, when an instance of Monad, say "m" with m.x == oldValue, executes its ret() method on some reference to a value, let's call it "newValue", O's m attribute points to a fresh Monad instance. m.x == oldValue becomes false and m.x == newValue becomes true.
-The Monad instance with m.x == oldValue still exists, and if there is a reference to it, it won't be destroyed by the garbage collector.

 In the server, replacing state in the TMVar takes place inside the Imonad, which scupulously protects the application from side effects.
 But the fact remains that the TMVar ServerState list of clients is not what it used to be after a score change.
 Some client in the ServerState list has been replaced by a client with the same name, goal, group, and websockets connection but a different score.

 ### MonadItter